Vanishing Deductible: How to Lower Your Deductible for Safe Driving

 What is a vanishing deductible in car insurance?

 A vanishing deductible is an optional endorsement that reduces your collision and/or comprehensive deductible by a set amount — usually $50 to $100 — for every policy period you complete without an at-fault accident or moving violation.
 Over time, your deductible can drop significantly, sometimes all the way to $0.
-It's designed to reward safe drivers financially at the time they need to file a claim.
+It's designed to reward safe drivers financially at the moment they need to file a claim.
+Programs are offered by major carriers including Nationwide, Progressive, Liberty Mutual, American Family, and The Hartford.

 How much does a vanishing deductible reduce per year?